jonathanherman1/raptor-GA-SEI/plan.md

 ## Pseudocode

+1. File setup: Connect Bootstrap and local files to `index.html` and modules to `app.js`.
+2. Prepare to initialize game.
+   1. Add empty `init()` to `app.js`
+   2. Add empty `render()`
+   3. Add constants: `gameActive`, `board`, `activePlayer`, `numActionPoints`, `actionsTaken`, `players`
+   4. Render welcome: Add HTML for overlay, form to collect player names, and new game button
+   5. Cache new game button as `newGameBtn`
+   6. Add `handleNewGame()` function
+   7. Add event listener with `handleNewGame` to new game button.
+      1. Invoke `init(name1, name2)`
+          1. Copy `players` to `players`
+          2. Copy `board`   to `board`
+          3. Copy `teams`   to `teams`
+          4. Copy `cards`   to `cards`
+          5. Copy `rounds` to `rounds`
+          6. Update player names
+3. Intro the game.
+   1. Render intro: Add HTML for game title, welcome image, game overview, and next button
+4. Display how to play.
+   1. Render how to play: Add HTML for how to play title, paragraphs, and ready to play button
+   2. Cache ready button as `readyToPlayBtn`
+   3. Add `handleReadyToPlay()` function
+   4. Add event listener with `handleReadyToPlay` to ready button
-1. Player picks a team.
-2. The game assigns the opposite team to the other player.
+5. Player picks a team.
+The game assigns the opposite team to the other player.
+Display selected teams.
+   1. Render pick teams: Add HTML for two cards to select teams and instructions inside of `div#pick-team`.
+   2. Cache the div as `pickTeamDiv`
+   3. Add `handlePickTeam()` function
+   4. Add event listener with `handlePickTeam` to div
+      1. Update `players` arr
+      2. Render choices: HTML for two seconds showing two cards displaying selected teams
+      3. Remove HTML showing selected teams
+      4. Render game board, turn, instructions, pieces, title
+6. Raptors place starting pieces.
+   1. Render raptor pieces
+   2. Cache body, boardEl, `gameControlDiv`, and raptor pieces
+   3. Add event listeners to `gameControlDiv` and `boardEl` with all necessary event types
+   4. Add mouse and touch event handlers
+   5. Add mouse and touch event listeners with handlers.
+   6. Update `board` and `raptors` team state as raptors are placed
+   7. Add HTML for confirm placement button when all raptors are placed `confirmPlacementBtn`
+   8. Confirm placement of raptors
+   9. Remove confirm placement button
+7. Scientists place starting pieces.
+   1. Render scientist pieces
+   2. Cache scientist pieces
+   3. Update `board` and `scientists` team state as scientists are placed
+   4. Confirm placement of scientists
+   5. Remove confirm placement button
-3. Raptors pick a card and confirm it.
+8. Raptors pick a card and confirm it.
+   1. Render raptor cards
+   2. Add `handlePickCard()` function to event listener attached to `gameControlsDiv`
+   3. Add confirm and back buttons to HTML
+   4. Listen to these buttons
+   5. Remove buttons once raptor choice confirmed
-4. Scientists pick a card and confirm it.
+9. Scientists pick a card and confirm it.
+    1. Render scientist cards
+    2.  `handlePickCard` records choice in `round`
+    3. Render confirm and back buttons
+    4. Handle confirm or back
+10. Determine initiative:
+    1. Add `determineInitiative()` function
+    2. Invoke `determineInitiative` after scientists confirm card choice
-5. If tie, draw a new card to return to a hand of three cards, and repeat steps 3 and 4.
+        1. If tie, draw a new card to return to a hand of three cards with `dealCard()` function
+        2. Repeat steps for picking cards
-6. (Temporary) player 1 is the player who picked the lower card.
+11. (Temporary) player 1 is the player who picked the lower card.
 Player 1 plays their special action, if possible.
+    1. Add validity check functions
+    2. Add special action functions for raptors and scientists
-7. The game processes state and renders based on special action.
+12. The game processes state and renders based on special action.
 If victory achieved, game ends.
+    1. Add victory check functions
-8. Player 1 draws a card to return to a hand of three cards.
+13. Player 1 draws a card to return to a hand of three cards.
+    1. Call `dealCard`
-9. Player with the higher card goes second and plays their regular actions, if any.
+14. Player with the higher card goes second and plays their regular actions, if any.
+    1. Add regular action functions for raptors and scientists
-10. The game processes state and renders based on regular action(s).
+15. The game processes state and renders based on regular action(s).
 If victory achieved, game ends.
-11. Player 2 draws a card to return to a hand of three cards.
+16. Player 2 draws a card to return to a hand of three cards.

 ### Model